kids-first/kf-somatic-workflow/README.md

 1. As a CAVATICA app, default references for hg38 are already pre-populated, as well as some default settings - i.e., number of threads, coefficient of variation input for Control-FREEC, and `PASS` filter tool mode.

+1. If running Lancet for WGS, and you have existing variant calls that you'd like to use from a previous Strelka2 and/or Mutect2 run for example, provide them to `lancet_input_vcf` input.
+Otherwise you _must_ also enable `run_strelka2` and/or `run_mutect2`

 1. `select_vars_mode`: On occasion, using GATK's `SelectVariants` tool will fail, so a simple `grep` mode on `PASS` can be used instead.
 Related, `bcftools_filter_vcf` is built in as a convenience in case your b allele frequency file has not been filtered on `PASS`.
 You can use the `include_expression` `Filter="PASS"` to achieve this.